artefactual-sdps/enduro/docs/src/dev-manual/devel.md

 | Grafana       | <http://localhost:7490> | `admin`     | `admin123`     |
 | Keycloak      | <http://localhost:7470> | `keycloak`  | `keycloak123`  |

+## Submit your first transfer

+You're all set up!
+Go ahead and [submit your first transfer].

 ## Live updates

 Tilt, by default, will watch for file changes in the project folder and it will